overtrack-gg/overtrack-twitch-extension/README.md

 Issues are also welcome for ideas, suggestions, and bug reports.

 ## Testing your changes
-There are 2 main options for testing your changes as you develop.
+There are 3 options for testing your changes as you develop.

 First you can run the extension frame separate from Twitch entirely.
 This is the most minimal approach and avoids having to have a stream running to develop the extension.